Governors

 Contacting the Governing Body

-Should you wish to contact one or both of the Co-Chairs of Governors (Kevin Henry & Corey Vost) please leave a message at the school office.
-Letters to the C0-Chairs of Governors should be addressed ‘Private and Confidential’ and can also be left for collection.
+Should you wish to contact our Chair of Governors (Rev. Brenda Brundritt) please leave a message at the school office; email admin@ashdon.essex.sch.uk or call 01799584219.
+Letters to th Chair of Governors should be addressed ‘Private and Confidential’ and can also be left at the reception desk with our admin team for collection.

 Our Instrument of Government (dated 06/01/2021) states that 9 positions are available on Ashdon School’s Governing Body plus a clerk.
 The positions are split as follows:

-3 x Co-opted governors (members of the local community appointed by the governing body.
+4 x Co-opted governors (members of the local community appointed by the governing body)

 Individual governor responsibilities